 Holistic vets also use anti-bacterial lavender infusions to wash out wounds, treat burns and reduce itchiness and scratching.
 Simply make a lavender tea rinse using 1 to 2 teaspoons of dried lavender flowers in 8 fluid oz. of boiling water, allow to steep for a few minutes, and apply.

-To help soothe anxious dogs, those who struggle to sleep, are depressed or need calming down, simply add a couple drops of your diluted lavender oil to your dog’s collar, or on a neck bandana; on a cotton ball placed next to their bed or carrier - or directly onto their bedding.
+To help soothe anxious dogs just before they go on a car ride or trip to the vet, and those who struggle to sleep, are depressed or need calming down, simply add a couple drops of your diluted lavender oil to your dog’s collar, or on a neck bandana; on a cotton ball placed next to their bed or carrier - or directly onto their bedding.

 If your pet is into cuddly toys, you can even add the adorable heatable Lavender Lucky The Dog to their love objects – while giving them the benefits of lavender too.